-Recognised studies, including VET, can account to a maximum of 20 credits in an ATAR and/ or a TAFESA Selection Score.
-Students also need to satisfy all other University entrance criteria.
+VET. can account to a maximum of 20 credits in an ATAR and/ or a TAFESA Selection Score. entrance criteria.

 Job Ready Skills

 VET focuses on delivering industry-specific skills alongside employability skills such as adaptability, critical thinking and digital literacy.